Taking care of older people in our communities

 1. Care and accommodation:

-We offer home community-based care as a means of promoting good health and preventing sickness while providing the elderly with rehabilitative care as well.
+Community-based care promotes good health and prevents sickness while providing the elderly with rehabilitative care.

 - maintain the health and well-being of the elderly,